hilaryp/PNC_tools/README.md

 ### Usage
 There are two modes specified by option flags.

-Get tiers:
+(1) Get tiers:

     python fixtiers.py -g inputlist.txt > tiers.txt

-Fix tiers:
+(2) Fix tiers:

     python fixtiers.py -f inputlist.txt newtiers.txt outputlist.txt

 The get-tiers mode takes as its input a list of textgrid files and outputs a list of each file's tiers.
-The user can then manually reorder these tiers in the text file and save the new order for input to the second mode.
+The user can then manually reorder these tiers in the text file and save the new order for input to the fix-tiers mode.

 The fix-tiers mode takes as its input (1) the list of textgrid files, (2) the list of new tier orders, (3) a list of output filenames, and outputs new textgrids with the specified tier order and filename.